 The CBD is where to stay in New Orleans if you’re here for business.
 This area dies down a bit after work hours but since Lafayette Square has free concerts, people come to soak up the atmosphere and eat at some amazing restaurants nearby.
 Definitely more of a local business scene, as there aren’t many attractions in the area just restaurants catering to business folks.

 This is where to stay in New Orleans for mostly business travelers.
 Nearby Attractions

 Nearby attractions include the Aquarium of the Americas, Harrah’s Casino, and great shopping at Canal Place, and that’s about it!

 The Hyatt Regency New Orleans is our pick for where to stay in the Business District.
 This hotel is fully equipped with something for every traveler.
 Located in the CBD, which is great for business travelers.
-This hotel also comes with three different restaurants, a rooftop swimming pool, a couple bars, and a 24 hour fitness.
+This hotel also comes with three different restaurants, a rooftop swimming pool, a couple of bars, and a 24-hour fitness facility.
 Making it the perfect home office and more for business and family travelers.

 Disclaimer: This post contains affiliate links.
 By booking hotels through our links provided we receive a small commission at no extra cost to you!
 This helps us keep Bobo & Chichi up and running.

-Found this article on where to stay in New Orleans helpful?
+Found this article on where to stay in New Orleans and the best places to stay in New Orleans helpful or informative?
 Bookmark or save for later on Pinterest below!